 Ages-old traditions of the bride and her family footing the bill are long gone among more than just nontraditional couples.
 Today, many couples of all kinds are footing the bill themselves.
 We think it truly comes down to who can afford it, and if parents are able to pitch in, more power to you!
 If you’re splitting it up, it may be best practice to ask each contributing party to rank their vendor priorities and budget accordingly.
 Plus, planning it out with your partner can make for great bonding moments that strengthen your relationship before matrimony.

-Let’s be honest – it can be hard to decipher whether a wedding vendor in the south is LGBTQ+ friendly just by the verbiage on their website or social media.
+Let’s be honest – it can be hard to decipher whether a wedding vendor in the south is LGBTQIA+ friendly just by the verbiage on their website or social media.
 We recommend seeking out vendors who give representation to diversity in their portfolio, or perusing newer Instagram directories like Oklahoma Rainbow Collective or Tulsa Rainbow Weddings to find creatives you are certain will be on board.